 |4||Executor||The executor is a class invoked by the run worker for running user ops.
 Depending on the executor, ops run in local processes, new containers, Kubernetes pods, etc.||Run config|

-Additionally, note that runs launched by schedules and sensors go through the same flow, but the first step is called by the Dagster daemon instead of Dagit.
+Additionally, note that runs launched by schedules and sensors go through the same flow, but the first step is called by the Dagster daemon instead of the webserver.

-In a deployment without the Dagster daemon, Dagit directly calls the run launcher and skips the run coordinator.
+In a deployment without the Dagster daemon, the webserver directly calls the run launcher and skips the run coordinator.